toddflan/spectre_lab/README.md

 3. Compile and execute the example attack

-  * Run the command `gcc -o spectre spectre.c` then `./spectre` and examine the output.
+...Run the command `gcc -o spectre spectre.c` then `./spectre` and examine the output.
 Make sure to compile without optimizations as this may cause issues running the attack code

 4. Edit spectre.c to output % confidence instead of success/unknown (line 134)

-  * Include your implementation of this feature with an explanation in your report.
+...Include your implementation of this feature with an explanation in your report.

 5. Edit the CACHE_HIT_THRESHOLD (line 50) and graph its effect on % confidence and correctness of the output.